Rn (newsreader)

-rn (short for Read News) is a news client (or 'newsreader') written by Larry Wall and originally released in 1984.
-It was one of the first newsreaders to take full advantage of character-addressable CRT terminals (vnews, by Kenneth Almquist was first).
+rn (short for Read News) is a Usenet newsreader written by Larry Wall and originally released in 1984.
+It was one of the first newsreaders to take full advantage of a character-addressable CRT terminal (vnews by Kenneth Almquist was first).
 Previous newsreaders, such as readnews, were mostly line-oriented and designed for use on the printing terminals which were common on the early Unix minicomputers where the Usenet software and network originated.
 Later variants of the original rn program included rrn, trn, and strn.

 Features

-rn was also notable for three other features it introduced: KILL files, "do the right thing", and automatic configuration.
-The KILL file was a file (called, obviously enough, KILL) containing regular expressions matched against the subjects of news articles in each group; if an article matched, it would be marked as having already been read.
-This feature proved essential as the growth of the Usenet made it impossible to read every article in even a limited selection of newsgroups.
+rn was also notable for three other features it introduced: Kill file, "do the right thing", and automatic configuration.

+A Kill file is a file (called, obviously enough, KILL) containing regular expressions matched against the subjects of news articles in each group.
+If an article matches, it is marked as having already been read.
+This feature was essential as the growth of the Usenet made it impossible to read every article in even a limited selection of newsgroups.

-"Do the right thing" was a fundamental change in the user-interface model of previous news software; rather than requiring users to navigate menus or learn a distinct command vocabulary for every operating mode of the program, certain single-keystroke commands were repeated throughout the user interface, performing the most obviously appropriate function for the task at hand.
-The most important of these commands was the space character, which means "go on to the next thing", where the next thing could be the next page, the next article, or the next newsgroup, depending on where the user was in the process of reading news.
+"Do the right thing" introduced a fundamental change in user-interface from previous news software.
+Rather than require a user to navigate menus or learn a command vocabulary for each mode of the program, certain single-keystroke commands were used throughout the user interface to perform the most appropriate function based on context.
+For example, the space character will "go on to the next thing", and the next thing could be the next page, the next article, or the next newsgroup, depending on where the user is in the process of reading news.